Christmas Lights Featured in

 Georgia may not offer much snow for Christmas, but it does compensate quite wonderfully with spectacular holiday light displays that illuminate the skies.
-Beginning at the famous Centennial Olympic Park, light displays in greater Atlanta area are simply amazing.
+Beginning at the famous Centennial Olympic Park, light shows in the greater Atlanta area are simply amazing.
 Add some Southern winter comfort foods, and you have a recipe for a perfect Christmas.

 Centennial Olympic Park: International Winter Wonderland (late November–January, dates TBA)

-Famous Centennial Olympic Park in Atlanta glows with thousands of lights creating a festive atmosphere in the city.
-The twenty-one-acre park, which hosted the 1996 summer Olympics, features ice skating and cheerful festivities.
+Famous Centennial Olympic Park in Atlanta glows with thousands of lights, creating a city's festive atmosphere.
+The 21-ac (8,5-ha) park, which hosted the 1996 summer Olympics, features ice skating and cheerful festivities.
 International Winter Wonderland takes over the park with the Chinese Lantern Festival from late November to early January and the Atlanta Christkindl Market until Christmas Eve.
 The traditional German Christkindl Market offers authentic holiday food and beverages.
 There is also a great variety of gifts, performances, snow shows, and other free daily entertainment.
 Centennial Olympic Park is the epicenter of the winter extravaganza in Atlanta.

-One of Atlanta’s favorite Christmas attractions—Garden Lights, Holiday Nights—runs from mid-November through early January every year.
+One of Atlanta’s favorite Christmas attractions—Garden Lights, Holiday Nights—runs from mid-November through mid-January every year.
 Its major highlight is Nature’s Wonders, the unique curtain of synchronized light and sound.
 Other impressive displays that will leave you in awe are the Walk of Flames, the Ice Goddess, Tunnel of Light, and Orchestral Orbs.
 Make sure to drop by the Skylights Lounge in the Skyline Garden and check out decorated larger-than-life plant giants glowing with countless colorful lights.
 Visitors can roast some s’mores by an open fire and sip warm drinks.
-Garden Lights, Holiday Nights at the Atlanta Botanical Garden spans thirty acres and offers entertainment for all ages.
+Garden Lights, Holiday Nights at the Atlanta Botanical Garden spans 30 ac (12 ha) and entertains all ages.

 Stone Mountain Christmas at Stone Mountain Park (November 14, 2020–January 3, 2021)